Acquisition, Behavior, and Outcomes

-For example, you own and control the design, the code, the user experience, conversion pathways, and the content.
+You own and control the design, the code, the user experience, conversion pathways, and the content.
 You own the domain name, the personalization plan, maybe a recommendation engine, and, perhaps most importantly, the data.

 You design, shape, and own the customer relationships.
 You can creatively integrate with third-party marketing platforms, curating remarkable customer experiences and customer journeys.